 BSpPath, CPSP.
-Claire Stanley has worked for over 18 years as a speech pathologist after graduating from La Trobe University in 1999.
+Claire Stanley has worked for over 20 years as a speech pathologist after graduating from La Trobe University in 1999.
 Since then, she has dedicated her career to evaluating and managing swallowing and communication disorders in the acute medical and outpatients setting, predominantly in the fields of neurological, respiratory and critical care.
-She has worked as a speech pathologist internationally, spending 2 years travelling and working in the UK for the National Health Service.
-Claire is well respected in her field of dysphagia, including being one of the first clinicians in Australia to be credentialed to provide independent instrumental swallowing evaluation via endoscopy (FEES) and has provided training to other speech pathologists in this area.
-Claire has worked as a clinical educator for speech pathology students, and other allied health, both within the university and medical setting.
+Claire is well respected in her field of dysphagia, including being one of the first clinicians in Australia to provide independent instrumental swallowing evaluation via endoscopy (FEES) and has provided training to other speech pathologists in this area.
+Claire has worked as a clinical educator both within the university and medical setting.
 She has developed clinical competency training programs in the area of instrumental swallowing evaluations (FEES and videofluoroscopy), and tracheostomy care.
-Claire has authored and presented papers at the Speech Pathology Australia National conference and International Laryngology Conference in the area of dysphagia, and co-authored several poster presentations for tracheostomy management.
+Claire has authored and presented papers both locally and internationally in the area of dysphagia, and co-authored several poster presentations for tracheostomy management.

 Claire has a lead Grade 4 speech pathology position at Monash Health in the ENT Department, working alongside laryngologists in the Laryngology and Swallowing Disorders Clinics.
 The multidisciplinary team work together to diagnose and treat complex swallowing conditions, voice and upper airway disorders using nasal and transnasal endoscopy, stroboscopy and videofluoroscopy (x-ray).